barseghyanartur/django-elasticsearch-dsl-drf/README.rst

     from books.models import Publisher

-    # Name of the ElasticSearch index
+    # Name of the Elasticsearch index
     PUBLISHER_INDEX = Index('publisher')
-    # See ElasticSearch Indices API reference for available settings
+    # See Elasticsearch Indices API reference for available settings
     PUBLISHER_INDEX.settings(
         number_of_shards=1,
         number_of_replicas=1